vitPrograms/HDT_Twitch_Deck_Overlay_Plugin/README.md

   - The plugin is designed with fixed sizes (width: 350 pixels, max height: 600 pixels), so it works best at 1920x1080 resolution.
   - On 2K (2560x1440) or 4K (3840x2160) screens, text and elements may appear too small or too large, and popups may extend beyond the screen.
   - Adaptive scaling is planned for future updates.
-- **Popup Positioning**:
-  - If the overlay is near the right edge of the screen, popups (card images, Hero Power) may partially go off-screen.
-- **Windows Scaling**:
-  - On displays with Windows scaling (e.g., 150%), some elements may appear disproportionate.

 If you experience display issues, try:
 1. Changing your screen resolution to 1920x1080.